Vib2003/retail-sales-analysis/README.md

 ## Author

 Built by Vibek Singha
-For the Data Analyst Role @ Incanus Technologies
+For the Data Analyst Role